-CONTEST SUBMISSIONS ARE CURRENTLY CLOSED.SUBMISSIONS for the summer issue are JANUARY 1 – March 1 (no fee).
+CONTEST SUBMISSIONS ARE CURRENTLY CLOSED.SUBMISSIONS for the summer issue are JANUARY 1 – March 15 (extended for AWP conference, no fee).
 Contest submissions are July 1 – Sept.
 1 for the winter contest issue.
 A link to Submittable will be posted during the submission period.

 We accept ELECTRONIC SUBMISSIONS ONLY through our online submission manager.
 Emailed submissions and mailed submissions will not be considered.
 We have switched to Submittable.
 A link will be posted during our submission period.

 During the submission period ONLY please submit no more than 3 unpublished NARRATIVE poems of no more than 50 lines per poem in one file (doc, docx or rtf only) through Submittable.
 Please remove your name from your file, as the poetry is read blind by our editorial staff.
 Questions ONLY: Feel free to email us at email@example.com. .

 Accepted contributors will get a copy of the print journal.
 We are not in a position to pay you otherwise, but hope the journal is worth much more than the cost of its paper.

 Multiple submissions are discouraged, but simultaneous submissions are fine, as long as you inform us right away if your poem is accepted elsewhere.
 We claim first North American publication rights, so rights revert to the author after the initial publication period, just please give us credit.
 We prefer work that has not been previously published.